Geoscience Education and Inclusion

 This yearlong research experience aims to increase participation of undergraduates from minoritized communities in subduction zone science and hazards research.
 A pair of mentors (the Project Director and a collaborator, a faculty adviser from a home institution or other professional participant) support and mentor the undergraduate.
 The “twinning” concept aspires to create an opportunity for a student to participate in a research project that involves more than one institution.
 The student is thus introduced to different mentors and a mode of scientific collaboration that closely mimics real-world experiences.
 Students work at their home institution on their project during the academic year.
 Over the following summer, students will have the option to travel to the Project Director’s (or the other mentor’s) institution to complete the project.
 Student support includes a monthly stipend throughout the year as well as travel funds for the summer.

-Project Director applications are now open for our 2024-2025 Twinning Program.
+Project Director applications are now CLOSED for our 2024-2025 Twinning Program.

 Major Activity